-- [1] Shimshon Bichler teaches political economy at colleges and universities in Israel.
-Jonathan Nitzan teaches political economy at York University in Toronto.
-All of their publications are available from The Bichler & Nitzan Archives (bnarchives.net). - [2] Supreme Court of the United States.
+[1] Supreme Court of the United States.
 Edmund G. Brown, Jr., Governor of California, et al., Appellants v.
 Marciano Plata et al. 563 U. S. (2011).
-On Appeal from the United States District Courts for the Eastern District and the Northern District of California, May 23, 2012; Adam Liptak, 'Justices, 5-4, Tell California to Cut Prisoner Population', The New York Times, May 23, 2012. - [3] Shimshon Bichler and Jonathan Nitzan, 'Systemic Fear, Modern Finance and the Future of Capitalism', Monograph, Jerusalem and Montreal, July 2010, pp. 1-42; Andrew Kliman, Shimshon Bichler and Jonathan Nitzan 'Systemic Crisis, Systemic Fear: An Exchange', Special Issue on 'Crisis', Journal of Critical Globalization Studies, No. 4, April, 2011, pp. 61-118. - [4] Shimshon Bichler and Jonathan Nitzan, 'The Asymptotes of Power', Real-World Economics Review, No. 60, June, 2012, pp. 18-53. - [5] Rusche's biographical sketch in this paragraph draws on Dario Melossi, 'A New Edition of Punishment and Social Structure Thirty-Five Years Later: A Timely Event', Social Justice, Vol. 30, No. 1, Spring, 2003, pp. 248-263. - [6] Georg Rusche, 'Labor Market and Penal Sanction: Thoughts on the Sociology of Criminal Justice', Translated by Gerda Dinwiddie, Crime and Social Justice, No. 10, Fall-Winter, 1978 (originally published in 1933); Georg Rusche and Otto Kirchheimer, Punishment and Social Structure, with a new introduction by Dario Melossi, New Brunswick, NJ: Transaction Publishers, 2003 (originally published in 1939). - [7] Rusche, 1933, p.
-4. - [8] U.S. Department of Justice, Federal Bureau of Investigation, Uniform Crime Reporting Statistics, UCR Offense Definitions. - [9] See for example, Steven D. Levitt, 'Understanding Why Crime Fell in the 1990s: Four Factors that Explain the Decline and Six that Do Not', Journal of Economic Perspectives, Vol. 18, No. 1 (Winter), 2004, pp. 163-190. - [10] On the difference between the heteronomy of capital and the autonomy of resistance, see Jonathan Nitzan and Shimshon Bichler, Capital as Power: A Study of Order and Creorder, RIPE Series in Global Political Economy, New York and London: Routledge, 2009, pp. 19-21. - [11] Jonathan Nitzan, 'Regimes of Differential Accumulation: Mergers, Stagflation and the Logic of Globalization', Review of International Political Economy, Vol. 8, No. 2, 2001, pp. 226-274. - [12] Jonathan Nitzan and Shimshon Bichler, The Global Political Economy of Israel.
-London: Pluto Press, 2002. - [13] The third possibility was suggested to us by the Israeli criminologist, Professor Jacob Reuven.
+On Appeal from the United States District Courts for the Eastern District and the Northern District of California, May 23, 2012; Adam Liptak, 'Justices, 5-4, Tell California to Cut Prisoner Population', The New York Times, May 23, 2012.

+[2] Shimshon Bichler and Jonathan Nitzan, 'Systemic Fear, Modern Finance and the Future of Capitalism', Monograph, Jerusalem and Montreal, July 2010, pp. 1-42; Andrew Kliman, Shimshon Bichler and Jonathan Nitzan 'Systemic Crisis, Systemic Fear: An Exchange', Special Issue on 'Crisis', Journal of Critical Globalization Studies, No. 4, April, 2011, pp. 61-118.

+[3] Shimshon Bichler and Jonathan Nitzan, 'The Asymptotes of Power', Real-World Economics Review, No. 60, June, 2012, pp. 18-53.

+[4] Rusche's biographical sketch in this paragraph draws on Dario Melossi, 'A New Edition of Punishment and Social Structure Thirty-Five Years Later: A Timely Event', Social Justice, Vol. 30, No. 1, Spring, 2003, pp. 248-263.

+[5] Georg Rusche, 'Labor Market and Penal Sanction: Thoughts on the Sociology of Criminal Justice', Translated by Gerda Dinwiddie, Crime and Social Justice, No. 10, Fall-Winter, 1978 (originally published in 1933); Georg Rusche and Otto Kirchheimer, Punishment and Social Structure, with a new introduction by Dario Melossi, New Brunswick, NJ: Transaction Publishers, 2003 (originally published in 1939).

+[6] Rusche, 1933, p.
+4.

+[7] U.S. Department of Justice, Federal Bureau of Investigation, Uniform Crime Reporting Statistics, UCR Offense Definitions.

+[8] See for example, Steven D. Levitt, 'Understanding Why Crime Fell in the 1990s: Four Factors that Explain the Decline and Six that Do Not', Journal of Economic Perspectives, Vol. 18, No. 1 (Winter), 2004, pp. 163-190.

+[9] On the difference between the heteronomy of capital and the autonomy of resistance, see Jonathan Nitzan and Shimshon Bichler, Capital as Power: A Study of Order and Creorder, RIPE Series in Global Political Economy, New York and London: Routledge, 2009, pp. 19-21.

+[10] Jonathan Nitzan, 'Regimes of Differential Accumulation: Mergers, Stagflation and the Logic of Globalization', Review of International Political Economy, Vol. 8, No. 2, 2001, pp. 226-274.

+[11] Jonathan Nitzan and Shimshon Bichler, The Global Political Economy of Israel.
+London: Pluto Press, 2002.

+[12] The third possibility was suggested to us by the Israeli criminologist, Professor Jacob Reuven.

+Note: This is the edited transcript of a paper presented at the 3rd Annual Forum on "Capital as Power: Capitalizing Power: The Qualities and Quantities of Accumulation", York University, Toronto,

+28-30 September, 2012 (http://bnarchives.yorku.ca/341/).

+[Thank you Jonathan for permission to post this here.
+This is also the first anniversary of Philosophers for Change and we thank all contributors for their support and commitment]

+Shimshon Bichler teaches political economy at colleges and universities in Israel.
+Jonathan Nitzan teaches political economy at York University in Toronto.
+Their most recent book, Capital as Power: a study of Order and Creorder (2009), is freely available, along with all their other publications, from The Bichler and Nitzan Archives.